Tiebreaker: Snooker

 If the scores are level when all the balls are potted in a frame of snooker, the black is "respotted" (placed back on the table, on its designated spot) and the cue ball put "in hand".
 The referee will then toss a coin, and the winner of the coin toss decides who will take the first shot.
 Play then continues until the black is potted or another frame-ending situation occurs.

 Sumo

 At the conclusion of a professional sumo tournament (本場所, honbasho), the winner of a division is the wrestler (力士, rikishi) with best record at the end of the 15-day tournament.
 If two or more wrestlers share are tied for the lead within a division, a series of additional playoff bouts will be held on the final day to determine the divisional champion.
 Restrictions against bouts between close relatives, members of the same stable, and previously faced opponents are lifted during a playoff situation.

-Outside sport

-The term "tiebreaker" is sometimes used loosely outside the world of sports — for example, for an innovative weapon or strategy introduced in a war where the two opposing armies are evenly matched, a decisive political move introduced in an electoral race where the contending parties are evenly matched (such as a casting vote), and similar situations in other fields.